9 Ways to Craft Captivating and Effective Real Estate Email Subject Lines

 Because no one wants to read a newsletter.

 Now, people do read newsletters all the time, but not because their called newsletters in the subject line.
+As you can see by the graphic below, removing the word “newsletter” only drops the CTR one percentage point.

 The other side of the coin is to think of the automated side of the process – the dreaded spam filter.